-Co-op Education Training Program
+Co-operative Education Training Program

-The Co-op Education Training Program is for students enrolled in a recognized co-operative education program at a participating post-secondary institution.
+The Co-operative Education Training Program is for students enrolled in a recognized co-operative education program at a participating post-secondary institution.
 Work assignments integrate students' academic studies with related hands-on experience in their field of choice.

 Youth Employment Program

 The Youth Employment Program is for students who have attended an accredited educational institution (including high school) within the last six months.
 Work projects last from one to four months.

 To learn more about the Youth Employment Program, please refer to Article 34.3 in the BCGEU Collective Agreement (PDF, 3.7MB).
 For details about pay, refer to Appendix 3F.